01 Jul Yaeger vs Becker CPA Review

 Sure, Becker has fanciful print and online textbooks that have colored diagrams and images, but the content is extremely dry.
 While some of what is included is done so in an organized manner, the sections are overwhelmingly long and it’s an intimidating textbook to tackle.

 Yaeger has only an online offering, but that’s to be expected when you’re paying so little for the actual course itself.
-The actual content include in the book is great, as it’s exactly what you need to know for the test—it’s also extremely well organized and concisely presented.
+The actual content included in the book is great, as it’s exactly what you need to know for the test—it’s also extremely well organized and concisely presented.